 The coronavirus has caused many companies to furlough and lay off employees.
 If you have recently lost your job and had a 401K, there are important financial considerations you should be aware of.
-Unexpectedly losing your job is never easy, and it can be particularly hard on older workers, especially if you were planning for retirement.
-You may now be rethinking your retirement plan and wondering what to do to protect yourself financially for the short-term and the long-term.
-Your 401(k) is likely an important part of your retirement plan, so it’s important to know what to do with it after you’ve left your job.
+Unexpectedly losing your job is never easy.
+Therefore, it can be particularly hard on older workers, especially if you were planning for retirement.
+You may be rethinking your retirement plan.
+As a result, you may wonder what to do to protect yourself financially.
+Your 401(k) is likely an important part of your retirement plan.
+As a result, it’s important to know what to do with it after you’ve left your job.

 This Guide Will Cover: